Mephisto5558/Bot-Website/README.md

   "default": {}
 }
 ```
 It will have default settings inside.
-Tey have the same structure as the guild specific settings.
+They have the same structure as the guild specific settings.

 <details>
   <summary>Example</summary>